mozilla/datazilla/README.md

       },

 ```
 The string, ```graphs```, in ```graphs.selects.get_product_test_os_map``` refers to the SQL file name to load in [/datazilla/model/sql](https://github.com/jeads/datazilla/tree/master/model/sql).
-The SQL in graphs.json can be written with placeholders and a string replacement system, see [datasource] [5] for all of the features available.
+The SQL in graphs.json can also be written with placeholders and a string replacement system, see [datasource] [5] for all of the features available.

 If you're thinking why not just use an ORM?
 I direct you to [seldo.com] [9] where you will find an excellent answer to your question that I completely agree with.
 It has been my experience that ORMs don't scale well with data models that need to scale horizontally.
 They also fail to represent relational data accurately in OOP like objects.
 If you can represent your data model with objects, then use an object store not an RDBS.
 SQL answers questions.
 It provides a context-sensitive representation that does not map well to OOP but works great with an API.

 The approach used here keeps SQL out of your application and provides re-usability by allowing you to store SQL statements with an assigned name and statement grouping.
 If the data structure retrieved from datasource requires further munging, it can be managed in the model without removing fine grained control over the SQL execution and optimization.

 ###Webservice
-The webservice is a django application that is contained in [datazilla/webapp/apps/datazilla](https://github.com/jeads/datazilla/tree/master/webapp/apps).
+The webservice is a django application that is contained in [/datazilla/webapp/apps/datazilla](https://github.com/jeads/datazilla/tree/master/webapp/apps).
 The interface needs to be formalized further.
-A global datastructure found in [datazilla/webapp/apps/datazilla/views.py](https://github.com/jeads/datazilla/blob/master/webapp/apps/datazilla/views.py) called, ```DATAVIEW_ADAPTERS```, maps all data views to a data adapter method and set of fields that correspond to signals the data views can send and receive.
+A global datastructure found in [/datazilla/webapp/apps/datazilla/views.py](https://github.com/jeads/datazilla/blob/master/webapp/apps/datazilla/views.py) called, ```DATAVIEW_ADAPTERS```, maps all data views to a data adapter method and set of fields that correspond to signals the data views can send and receive.
 This list of signals is passed to the UI as JSON embedded in a hidden input element.
 There is a single dataview method that manages traversal of ```DATAVIEW_ADAPTERS```, and provides default behavior for the dataview service.

 ```python
 DATAVIEW_ADAPTERS = { ##Flat tables SQL##